Why have your work-related injury treated at Brooks Rehabilitation?

 State-of-the art-rehabilitation centers featuring advanced equipment and technology to benefit individuals with neurological injuries or illnesses.

 An interdisciplinary and biopsychosocial program that has been operating for more than 30 years.
-This inpatient or outpatient program for injured workers with chronic pain has excellent documented clinical outcomes and significantly reduces long-term healthcare costs.
-Inpatient or outpatient opioid wean is also a component of the program.
+This inpatient program for injured workers’ with chronic pain has excellent documented clinical outcomes and significantly reduces long-term healthcare costs.
+An opioid wean can also be a component of the program.

 A program to help individuals with acquired brain injury regain independence to return to work and driving.

-If you are interested in obtaining more information regarding the Brooks workers compensation program please contact Kelli.Mcnames@Brooksrehab.org or at (904) 465-6130.
+If you are interested in obtaining more information regarding the Brooks workers’ compensation program please contact Josh Schuette, DPT, MBA, M.E.S.S., CFCE at Josh.Schuette@Brooksrehab.org or at (904) 248-9685.